ADM228/SNES-FM/README.md

 - Saving tracker data to SRAM and sharing .srm files of songs

 The engine is not realtime since the SPC700 is slow af, the engine generates all the instruments before playing a song.

+It is being currently developed and tested on https://github.com/devinacker/bsnes-plus because of its accuracy and debugging features, so, if it doesn't work on Snes9x or (why the f*ck would you use that) ZSNES, use bsnes, bsnes+, higan or ares.